-The TWDB will enter into binding commitments with entities during SFY 2023 that total 120 percent of the amount of a FFY 2022 grant payment allocated to projects within one year after receipt of the grant payment.
+The TWDB will enter into binding commitments with entities during SFY 2023 that total the amount of a FFY 2022 grant payment allocated to projects within one year after receipt of the grant payment.
 A binding commitment occurs when the TWDB's Board adopts a resolution to commit funds to a project.